bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 With **daily weight measurements** you have enough samples, all that's left to do is handle the noise.

 You can filter out the noise by taking a **moving average** of your daily weight measurements.
 A simple type of moving average you can use is the arithmetic mean of your past weight measurements.
-I like to use the last 14 days of weight data.
+I recommend using the last 7-14 days of weight data.

 **Example.** W1 + W2 + ... + W14 = X